ssameer21/GettingandCleaningData/README.md

 # Getting and Cleaning Data

--> Change your working directory to the folder where 'UCI HAR Dataset' folder is located
+-> Change your working directory to the folder where 'UCI HAR Dataset' (Samsung data) folder is located

 -> Place the script 'run_analysis.R' in this folder